kaspernj/active-record-transactioner/README.md

 # active-record-transactioner

-Queue saving of many models into transactions through multiple threads for optimal database-performance in ActiveRecord.
+Queue saving and destroying of many models into transactions through multiple threads for optimal database-performance in ActiveRecord.

 ## Install